BlueBrain/nexus/src/main/paradox/docs/tutorial/getting-started/quick-start/index.md

 ### Create and select a 'tutorial' profile

-To ease the usage of the CLI, we will create a profile named 'tutorial' storing locally various configurations such as the the Nexus deployment url.
+To ease the usage of the CLI, we will create a profile named 'tutorial' storing locally various configurations such as the Nexus deployment url.

 Command
 :   @@snip [create-profile-cmd.sh](../assets/create-profile-cmd.sh)